- How to Start Writing a Book

-- How Can An Author Begin The Writing Process For A Book?
+- How Does an Author Begin The Writing Process For a Book?

 A long time ago when I was in middle school I had an idea to start my own story and brainstormed for 5 minutes and decided to let my fingers do the talking.
 I started writing the story and got a page into the story before I lost where I was going, and sort of got distracted and stopped writing.